ForeignWelcome/Picard-Multilingual-Auto-Tagger/README.md

 ## Current limitations

-- Generated titles still have to be copied and pasted into Picard manually.
+- This pligin API for picard v2 i know picard v3 is in pre-release but this likely wouldnt work with picard v3
-- The plugin is currently designed around the jlesage Docker version of Picard.
+- The plugin is currently designed around the jlesage Docker version of Picard. (should work on the official picard but not tested as i use jliesage
 - The project has mainly been tested with Arabic.
-- Metadata edge cases have not all been handled or tested.
 - The code needs review and restructuring by an experienced Python developer.
 - Installation is still more technical than I would like.